 The Russian tax authorities recognise the terms of treaties concluded by the Union of Soviet Socialist Republics (USSR) until they are renegotiated by the Russian government.
 Furthermore, the list of effective tax treaties is continuously updated.

-Russia has ratified amendments to DTTs with Cyprus and Luxembourg, amendments to DTT with Malta are expected to be ratified.
+Russia has ratified amendments to DTTs with Cyprus and Luxembourg, and amendments to the DTT with Malta are expected to be ratified.
 The main points are increasing tax rates for dividends and interest.
-Maximum rate will be 15 % both for dividends and interest, but there are some exemptions (5 % and 0 % rates will be applied in some cases).
-Tax rate for royalties will remain at 0 % (5% with Malta).
+Maximum rate will be 15% both for dividends and interest, but there are some exemptions (5% and 0% rates will be applied in some cases).
+Tax rate for royalties will remain at 0% (5% with Malta).
 The amendments to the DTT with Cyprus apply from 1 January 2021.
-The Amendments to DTT with Malta and Luxembourg will likely apply from 2022 (ratification process has not been completed).
-Ratification process of protocol with Malta is also not completed; Application of new rates under the DTT with Malta in 2021 has to be clarified by the Ministry of Finance.
-In addition, Russia has announced about denunciation of DTT with the Netherlands (but in 2021 the DTT would still remain in force).
+The amendments to the DTTs with Malta and Luxembourg will likely apply from 2022 (ratification process has not been completed).
+The ratification process of the protocol with Malta is also not completed.
+Application of new rates under the DTT with Malta in 2021 has to be clarified by the Ministry of Finance.
+In addition, Russia has announced about denunciation of the DTT with the Netherlands (but, in 2021, the DTT would still remain in force).
 Other DTTs with transit jurisdictions historically used for investments into Russia may also be revised.

-Russia has ratified MLI.
-Russia has chosen 71 DTTs, including DTT with Austria, China, Cyprus, France, Hong Kong, Ireland, Latvia, Luxembourg, the Netherlands, Singapore and the UK.
+Russia has ratified the MLI.
+Russia has chosen 71 DTTs, including DTTs with Austria, China, Cyprus, France, Hong Kong, Ireland, Latvia, Luxembourg, the Netherlands, Singapore, and the United Kingdom.
 When assessing the MLI’s applicability, it is necessary to consider whether the other party to the DTT has signed the Convention.

-On 30 April 2020, Russia notified OECD that it had completed its national procedures for implementing the Multilateral Convention (MLI) for 27 double tax treaties, on 26 November 2020 Russia notified about completing national procedures with 7 more jurisdictions.
-So MLI may become effective as early as 1 January 2021 for 27 DTTs applying to all taxes and for 7 DDTs applying only to WHT.
-MLI will be applied to these 7 DDT to all taxes since 1 January 2022.
+On 30 April 2020, Russia notified the OECD that it had completed its national procedures for implementing the MLI for 27 DTTs, and Russia notified about completing national procedures with 7 more jurisdictions on 26 November 2020.
+Consequently, the MLI may become effective as early as 1 January 2021 for 27 DTTs applying to all taxes and for 7 DTTs applying only to WHT.
+The MLI will be applied to these 7 DTTs for all taxes from 1 January 2022.